OpenNews/srccon-2021/participant-headquarters.md

 ---
 section: participant prep
 permalink: /participant-prep/
 title: Preparing for SRCCON
 layout: mini_top
 ---

-# Preparing for SRCCON
+# Preparing for SRCCON 2021
-As SRCCON approaches, here's everything you need to know to prepare for the conference and get everything setup.
+As SRCCON approaches, here's everything you need to know to prepare for the conference and get setup.
 Once SRCCON is up and running, you'll spend most of your time on our [SRCCON 2021 Participant HQ on Eventbrite](TK), and in our conference Slack.

 ### KEY LINKS
 * ⭐️ [**SRCCON 2021 Participant HQ on Eventbrite**](TK) ⭐️ — Where Zoom links for all SRCCON programming lives.
 Once SRCCON starts, you'll have this page open ALL the time.